 Conophytum angelicae subsp. angelicae, Mesembryanthemum angelicae

 Conophytum angelicae is a dwarf succulent with pea-shaped bodies of two almost entirely fused leaves in shades of green, brown, purple, and pink.
 The bodies are rugose, roundish to somewhat four-sided at the apex.
-They grow up to 0.4 inches (1 cm) tall and up to 0.7 inches (1.8 cm) in diameter, forming dense mats with age.
-The small, nocturnal flowers are brown to purple and appear and appear in fall.
+They grow up to 0.4 inches (1 cm) tall and up to 0.7 inches (1.8 cm) in diameter, forming a dense mat with age.
+The small, nocturnal flowers are brown to purple and appear in fall.
 Fruits are capsules with 4 to 8 locules.

 How to Grow and Care for Conophytum angelicae

 Light: Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.